zitagodrie/affective-states/README.md

-# affective-states
+# ML for affective states prediction
-This is the repository for the code that
+This is the code base for my Bachelor End Project in the area of machine learning of affective states prediction.